Engage with people who wouldn’t usually come to church – online.

 Even though groups are meeting online, churches can still put a strong emphasis on hospitality.

-– Session Engagement: Make sure either the course host or group host is engaging right from the beginning of the online session – saying hello to people, asking questions, telling jokes.
+Ensure either the course host or group host is engages with guests from the beginning of the online session – saying hello to people, asking questions, telling jokes.
 Avoid the silent downtime to keep excitement and enthusiasm high.

-Make sure the hosts have all video files, discussion questions, and access to the digital solution the church has chosen.
-Churches have found that guests tend to get more vulnerable and more quickly online than in person.
-Prep your hosts so they can expect this.
+Prior to the Alpha session, hosts should have all video files and discussion questions ready, as well as access to the digital solution the church has chosen.
+Churches have found that guests tend to get more vulnerable, more quickly online.
+Prepare your hosts so they can expect this.

 Ensure Quality Discussion